KilliannH/Spring-NativeMusic/README.md

 fk (username) references users (username)

-all API is secured by a token Based authentication : authentication endpoint : "/authenticate" user has to be an admin to use api endpoints
+The API is properly secured by a token Based authentication : authentication endpoint : "/authenticate"
+Currently, user has to be registered with ROLE_ADMIN privileges to query endpoints

-todo -- download song & store it when creating a new song with ytdownload -- stream a song at "/stream" + song.filename ex. /stream/myMusic.mp3 -- verify bcrypt passwordEncoder when creating a new user / authenticate user : done test auth with failed password : done
+todo -- download song & store it when creating a new song with ytdownload -- stream a song at "/stream" + song.filename ex. /stream/myMusic.mp3: done -- verify bcrypt passwordEncoder when creating a new user / authenticate user : done test auth with failed password : done